fryagbye/tinderboxwithquarto/README.md

 2. pAppendixQmd
     This prototype is inherited from pNote and $IsAppendix is `true`.
-# Rename HTMLExportFileName of a note with translation (Optional)
+# Rename HTMLExportFileName of a note with translation

 There is  a stamp **"Notes: Tranlate Section Labels"** that translates the Japanese title (`$Name`) into English and automatically sets `$HTMLExportFileName` [^translate-shell]. and you can sets `$SectionLabel` with stamp "Set: Section Label".
 The labels of the section cannot be duplicated, so please modify them manually if necessary.
 In addition, you can change the language to be translated with `$Rename_in` in the TBX configuration note (**TBXConfig**). ( By default, from Japanese to English).